 Types of Behavioral Health Diagnoses

-• Alcohol-related disorders were the third most prevalent category in both the ED and inpatient settings in 2021.
+- Alcohol-related disorders was the third most prevalent category in both the ED and inpatient settings in 2022.

 Note: Encounters with multiple behavioral health diagnoses will be counted for each separate diagnosis.